Online Course » ASD07 Autism Spectrum Disorder - Advocacy

 This module is designed to help give you the knowledge and skills to ensure safety and well-being for the individuals with whom you work, your colleagues, and yourself.
 Crises occur in the work that we do.
 But you can learn to identify potential crisis situations and be prepared to help manage the situation.

-CW111 Child Welfare I - Health and Safety
+CW106 Child Welfare I - Supporting Positive Learning and Development

-The purpose of this module is to give you an understanding of the importance of documentation.
-Documentation is the writing of and about our work that helps communicate important information to others.
-It serves as a resource and record on our client’s behalf and should fulfill all legal, financial and regulatory requirements.
-Documentation can be ...
+Documentation is the act of writing and description of your work with supported individuals that helps communicate important information to others.
+It serves as a resource and record on the individual’s behalf and should fulfill all legal, financial and regulatory requirements.
+Documentation makes people and programs more efficient, decreases error ...

 Forgot Password help button image